-Sudden abdominal pain is the classic symptom of acute appendicitis.
-It is usually the first sign, and often wakes the patient at night.
-The pain is distinctive and usually begins near the belly button then moves lower and to the right.
-It worsens quickly, usually within a matter of hours, and seems to get worse if the patient moves around, takes deep breaths, coughs, or sneezes.
+Abdominal pain is the most common symptom of acute appendicitis.
+The pain typically begins near the belly button, and then moves to the lower right side of the abdomen, usually over a period of 12 to 24 hours, according to the NIH.
+The pain often gets worse if the patient moves around, takes deep breaths, coughs, or sneezes.

 Other symptoms of appendicitis include: